herujest/rn-mob-common-ui/README.md

 />;
 ```

-### Theme Context
+---

+## **3.9 Theme Context**

-Use theme context to access and switch between light and dark themes.
+Use the theme context to access and switch between light and dark themes dynamically.

 ```tsx
 import { ThemeProvider, useTheme } from 'rn-mob-common-ui';